pdfcpu/pdfcpu/getting_started/config_dir.md

 # Config Dir

+Generally pdfcpu does not have to be configured.

+Yet it uses a configuration directory for user font management and storing the default configuration in effect.

-pdfcpu will create its configuration directory at the default [user's config directory](https://golang.org/pkg/os/#UserConfigDir) on execution of the first command.
+pdfcpu will create this dir at the default [user's config directory](https://golang.org/pkg/os/#UserConfigDir) on execution of the first command.

 You can look up its location like so: